 Long-term investing seems like a deep dark hole but it’s the way to build wealth.
 There are so many terms thrown around it’s hard to keep up but you can start by learning the basics of what investing is and what investment avenues exist.
 Pick one, do your research, talk to an expert and then decide if you are ready to invest.

 10. Keep educating yourself

-Read financial books, blogs and watch some well reviewed money shows.
-There are a ton of great resources out there than can help you get better with and keep you motivated about your personal finances.
+Read financial books, blogs and watch some well-reviewed money shows.
+There are a ton of great resources out there that can help you get better with and keep you motivated about your personal finances.